miwlodar/mw-notes-app/README.md

 - MySQL
 - Maven
 - Thymeleaf
--

 ### App functions/modules
 - custom registration and login (incl. fields validation)
-- login with Google/Facebook
+- OAuth2 authentication with Google and Facebook
-- assigning roles to users
+- Separate roles for users and admin
-- BCrypt passwords encryption
+- BCrypt password encryption
 - all CRUD operations for notes
-- basic frontend using Thymeleaf (REST API communication also possible)
+- basic frontend using Thymeleaf (REST API calls also possible)

 DB pre-populated with the following seed records: